-She has moved forward and she wants her marriage to work.
+She has moved forward and wants her marriage to work.
 When her husband becomes frustrated with the situation, he brings up her infidelity.
-The conversation becomes heated, they start fighting “dirty” and they create more problems than they had at first.
-They aren’t talking to each other, they are talking at each other, with no real communication.
+The conversation becomes heated, they start fighting “dirty,” and create more problems than what they had at first.
+They aren’t talking to each other — they are talking at each other with no real communication.

 They Blame Their Spouse for the Affair

 When you are upset and you fight dirty, you might say things like “If you weren’t out chasing those women, I wouldn’t have had to step out.”
 There might be truth in that statement, but there is no accountability or responsibility in it.

 Acknowledge to your spouse (multiple times, if necessary) that what you did was something you made the decision to do.
 It was wrong and you sincerely apologize.
-Show that you are cognizant that you were wrong, it was a conscious decision, and it was a mistake which won’t happen again.
+Show that you are cognizant that you were wrong — it was a conscious decision and it was a mistake which won’t happen again.
 The important takeaway here is that you hold yourself accountable to your spouse and you are sincere in your apology, and just as sincere in the fact it won’t happen again.

 This one is a tough one.
 There are times in situations like the one I described where we may have to forgive, yet we haven’t been forgiven.
 We have to make decisions to make a change in marriages.
 Marriage is worth fighting for.
-We know our marriages are worth the battle, so we have to fight in the best way we know how — with love, honor and respect.
+We know our marriages are worth the battle, so we have to fight in the best way we know how — with love, honor, and respect.
 We don’t forgive to be forgiven, we forgive because it’s the right thing to do.
 It may take time for your spouse to come around, if ever.

-“The betrayal you’re experiencing is difficult, but are you working on your anger.
-Like I said, it’s okay to be angry in the beginning, but you should be working on it so it’s not as intense especially if you’re the person who’s been betrayed.
+“The betrayal you’re experiencing is difficult, but are you working on your anger?
+Like I said, it’s okay to be angry in the beginning, but you should be working on it so it’s not as intense, especially if you’re the person who’s been betrayed.
 Try to think about what happened from your partner’s side.
 How can you forgive?
 How can you express what you want and need as you move forward?
 Don’t let your anger speak for you, ask for what you want.”

 They Don’t Have Boundaries

 If your husband has been stepping out on you, it goes without saying you’re going to have a hard time trusting him.
 If you have been “out on the town” so to speak, the same holds true for him.
 Back to the scenario which is the topic of the article, the husband continues to have the deeper struggle with moving forward.
 I think in this scenario, its key for them to agree to boundaries.
 If she has any connection to her former flame, it needs to be broken off.